WHO WE ARE

 Parking & Church Access

-We have parking lots off of Hermansau St. and Weiss St. Handicap parking and an entrance ramp to our sanctuary are available from the Hermansau St. side.
+We have parking lots off of Hermansau St. and Weiss St; handicap parking and an entrance ramp to our sanctuary are available from the Hermansau St. side.

 About Communion

-All members of LCMS churches are encouraged to join us in communion.
+All members of LCMS churches are encouraged to join us for communion.
 For those of you who'd like to take communion but aren't yet members of the LCMS, one of our pastors or elders would love to discuss with you what communion means to us.
-All are invited to receive a blessing; just indicate that you are not communing by crossing your arms over your chest.
+All (including children) are invited to receive a blessing; just indicate that you are not communing by crossing your arms over your chest.

 For detailed information about what the LCMS believes about communion, click here.